How Do I Cancel My Insurance Policy?

 When Should I Cancel My Insurance Policy?

 The short answer is that you can cancel your car insurance policy anytime you wish.
 There are several instances where cancelling might be the right choice.
 For example, it's a good time to cancel if you no longer need the insurance, such as after selling your car or home.
 Other reasons might include moving to another country or province, combining your policy with that of a partner or spouse, or facing affordability issues.
 Additionally, if your policy renewal is due and you've found a better rate elsewhere, that's also a prime time to consider cancellation.
 Keep in mind that while most insurance policies have 12-month terms, some may have 6-month terms.
-Ideally, it's best to cancel at your policy’s renewal date to avoid penalties, but you do have the option to cancel mid-term, though it may incur some penalties.
+Ideally, it's best to cancel at your policy’s renewal date to avoid penalties as also mentioned above, but you do have the option to cancel mid-term, though it may incur some penalties.

 Can I Cancel My Insurance Policy Online?